SimoneAlbano000/ArrayOperations/README.md

 # ArrayOperations
-  C/C++ library used to perform math operations on arrays
+  C/C++ library used to perform math operations on arrays (old school prj)